 To be contracted in one brow of woe,

 Yet so far hath discretion fought with nature

 That we with wisest sorrow think on him,

 Together with remembrance of ourselves.
 (1.2.1)

-For some characters, actions are pretty straightforward markers of character.
+Sometimes, actions are pretty straightforward.
 King Claudius, for example, is easy to figure out.
-He kills his brother, only to help himself to his dead bro's crown and wife, which clearly makes Claudius a bad guy with no morals.
+He kills his brother and helps himself to his dead bro's crown and wife.
+Tsk, tsk.

-Hamlet's actions, on the other hand, raise more questions than they answer.
+Hamlet's actions, on the other hand, are super vague.
 Why does Hamlet pretend to be a madman?
 Why does he abuse Ophelia?
-Why does Hamlet delay killing Claudius?
-Let's think about the last question for a moment.
-Hamlet is unlike any other revenge tragedy hero in that he delays avenging his father's murder for a looong time.
-But why does he do it?
+Why does he delay killing Claudius?
 We don't know for sure.
 What we do know is that while Hamlet is not killing Claudius, he spends a whole lot of time thinking, which alerts us to the fact that he's introspective, philosophical, and deliberate.
-Most of the time.
-Fortinbras and Laertes, on the other hand, are polar opposites of Hamlet where actions are concerned.
-They're both swift to take steps toward avenging their fathers' murders.
+In contrast, Fortinbras and Laertes are swift to take steps toward avenging their fathers' murders.
 Are we supposed to be glad that Fortinbras is going to take the crown?
 Or is there something to be said for Hamlet's more contemplative style?